Seneca-ICTOER/OPS705/docs/Labs/lab1.md

 ### Minimum Requirements ###
 Before beginning, you must have:
-1. Attended the Week 1 lectures (or watched the posted recording)
+1. Attended the Week 1 lectures (or watched the posted recording).
-1. Your Seneca login credentials
+1. Your Seneca login credentials.
-1. A mobile device (phone/tablet) to setup 2FA (two-factor authentication)
+1. A mobile device (phone/tablet) to setup 2FA (two-factor authentication).
-1. Your printed copy of the **OPS705 Lab Logbook - Azure** PDF
+1. Your a copy (digital or printed) of the [OPS705 Lab Logbook - Azure](/files/azure-logbook.docx).

 ## Investigation 1: Connecting to Your Azure Account
 In this investigation, you'll log in to your Seneca-provided Azure account and ensure you have access to our DevTest Labs classroom.